PecanProject/betydbdoc-dataentry/bulk_upload.md

         citation corresponding to each row may be specified in a `citation_doi` column.
-In this case, the `citation_author`, `citation_year`, and `citation_title` columns must not be in the column heading list.
-(If such information is already included in the data set, to keep such columns for purely informational purposes, the string `-ignore` may be appended to each of these headings.
-One might want to do this, for example, to keep a visual record of the author, year, and title even when it is the citation DOI that is being used to determine how the data will associated with a citation in the database.)
-Each value in the `citation_doi` column must exactly match the `doi` attribute of some row in the `citations` table except that letter case and leading and trailing spaces are ignored.
+In this case, the `citation_author`, `citation_year`, and `citation_title` columns must not be in the column heading list.[^ignoring_columns]  Each value in

-    -   Conversely, if a DOI is not available for all citations in the data set, or if it is preferred to specify the citation by author, year, and title, then the `citation_doi` column should *not* be included and the columns `citation_author`, `citation_year`, and `citation_title` must all be present.
+        the `citation_doi` column must exactly match the `doi` attribute of some row in the `citations` table except that letter case and leading and trailing spaces are ignored.

-        (Again, if some DOI information is already included and you wish to retain it for purely informational purposes, simply give the column some descriptive name other than `citation_doi` and it will be ignored by the upload code.)
+    -   Conversely, if a DOI is not available for all citations in the data set, or if it is preferred to specify the citation by author, year, and title, then the `citation_doi` column should *not* be included and the columns `citation_author`, `citation_year`, and `citation_title` must all be present.[^ignoring_doi_column]

 2. Site

     -   If all of the data in the data set pertains to a single site, that site may be specified interactively.

     -   Otherwise, a `site` column is required.
-The value must match an existing `sitename` column value in the `sites` table of the database.
+Each value in the column must match an existing `sitename` column value in the `sites` table of the database.
 (Letter case, leading and trailing spaces, and extra internal spaces are ignored when searching for a match.)

 3. Species

     -   If all of the data in the data set pertains to a single species, that species may be specified interactively.

     -   Otherwise, the `species` column is required.
-The value must match an existing `scientificname` column value in the `species` table of the database.
+Each value must match an existing `scientificname` column value in the `species` table of the database.
 (Again, letter case, leading and trailing spaces, and extra internal spaces are ignored when searching for